tcardona/PSEG-Alexa-Project/Workshop/HelloWorld/README.md

 ## Lab 3

 Add short MP3 audio clips to your output via SSML.

 Read the [documentation page](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/speech-synthesis-markup-language-ssml-reference#audio) on how to prepare and host MP3 audio clips in the required format.

+SSML markup tags can be interspersed directly within normal speech output text.

+You can test these within the **Voice Simulator** textbox, just above the Service Simulator textbox on the skill test page.

 Examples: